TZstatsADS/Fall2017-project3-fall2017-project3-grp1/README.md

 **Contribution statement**:

-Christina Huang - Established and optimized Convolution Neural Network(CNN/Python) model; worked on HOG and two versions (3/128 dimension) of CNN feature extraction; used flipping and rotation to expand dataset for 200% and significantly improve accuracy of CNN model for 40%; implemented all connection of Python code and .Rmd files.
+Christina Huang - Established and optimized Convolution Neural Network(CNN/Python) model; worked on HOG and two versions (3/128 dimension) of CNN feature extraction; used flipping and rotation to expand dataset for 200% and significantly improve accuracy of CNN model for 40%; implemented all connection of Python code and CNN model with .Rmd files.

 Henrique Saboya - Tested different models such as SVM, LDA, QDA; worked on HOG and PCA feature extraction, tried other different image segmentation as feature extractions, such as color matrix norms.